Wallace Stevens: Last illness and death

 By early June he was still sufficiently stable to attend a ceremony at the University of Hartford to receive an honorary Doctor of Humanities degree.
 On June 13 he traveled to New Haven to collect an honorary Doctor of Letters degree from Yale University.
 On June 20 he returned to his home and insisted on working for limited hours.
 On July 21 Stevens was readmitted to St. Francis Hospital and his condition deteriorated.
 On August 1, though bedridden, he revived sufficiently to speak some parting words to his daughter before falling asleep after normal visiting hours were over; he was found deceased the next morning, August 2, at 8:30.
 He is buried in Hartford's Cedar Hill Cemetery.

-In his biography, Mariani indicates that friends of Stevens were aware that throughout his years and many visits to New York City Stevens was in the habit of visiting St Patrick's Cathedral for meditative purposes while in New York.
+Mariani indicates that friends of Stevens were aware that throughout his years and many visits to New York City, Stevens was in the habit of visiting St Patrick's Cathedral for meditative purposes.
 Stevens debated questions of theodicy during his final weeks with Fr.
 Arthur Hanley, chaplain of St. Francis Hospital in Hartford, where Stevens spent his last days suffering from stomach cancer and was eventually converted to Catholicism in April 1955 by Hanley.
 This purported deathbed conversion is disputed, particularly by Stevens's daughter, Holly, who was not present at the time of the conversion, according to Hanley.
 The conversion has been confirmed by both Hanley and a nun present at the time of the conversion and communion.
+He had a long correspondence with Catholic nun, literary critic and poet M. Bernetta Quinn, whose work he loved and with whom he was close.
 Stevens's obituary in the local newspaper was minimal at the family's request as to the details of his death.
-The obituary for Stevens that appeared in Poetry magazine was assigned to William Carlos Williams, who felt it suitable and justified to compare Stevens's poetry to Dante's Vita Nuova and Milton's Paradise Lost.
+The obituary for Stevens that appeared in Poetry magazine was assigned to William Carlos Williams, who felt it suitable to compare Stevens's poetry to Dante's Vita Nuova and Milton's Paradise Lost.
 At the end of his life, Stevens had left uncompleted his larger ambition to rewrite Dante's Divine Comedy for those who "live in the world of Darwin and not the world of Plato."